 The “Run-Time Authoring Tool”, or RTAT, is a flexible tool that allows diagnsotic procedures exported from eXpress to be enhanced with graphic overlays and links to external documents.
 Diagnostics can also be reformatted for use in a variety of popular Production ATE tools directly or through DSI Workbench.

 DSI Workbench allows diagnostics to be fielded in a maintenance or production environment.
-Because DSI Workbench serves as a diagnostic Reasoner, one of its uses is in concert with any capable or popular ATE in the production environment.
+Because DSI Workbench serves as a diagnostic Reasoner, one of its uses is in concert with any ATE or ATS solution(s).

 Through a highly customizable GUI, that can be easily tailored for the most lavish sustainment objectives in RTAT, DSI Workbench can perform hand-in-hand as a Diagnostic Reasoner with the ATE.